Lomatium cous - Lewis's Specimen

 "C.V.P." is Charles Vancouver Piper (1867-1926), a botanist who was instrumental in the rediscovery of Meriwether Lewis's herbarium, and who also encouraged the publication of the journals of other early botanists who explored the Northwest, such as Archibald Menzies and David Douglas.
 "M.E.M" was Mildred E. Mathias (1906-1995), a taxonomist and horticulturist with the New York Botanical Garden.

 6. The author of this label is unknown.

 7. "Wats." was Sereno Watson (1864-1935), a curator at Harvard.
-The parentheses around his name indicate that he was not the collector, but the "J.M.
-Coult" was John Merle Coulter (1851-1928), head of the botany department at the University of Chicago; "Rose" was Joseph Nelson Rose (1862-1928), of the Smithsonian Institution, who was an authority on plants of the Apiaceae.
+The parentheses around his name indicate that he was not the collector.
+But the "J.M.
+Coult" was.
+John Merle Coulter (1851-1928) was head of the botany department at the University of Chicago.
+"Rose" was Joseph Nelson Rose (1862-1928), of the Smithsonian Institution, who was an authority on plants of the family Apiaceae.
 "Det." is the abbreviation for "determined by," signifying that the identity of the specimen and the history of its taxonomy have been reviewed and confirmed by Erica Armstrong, a botanist who worked at the Academy in the early 1990s.